High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate

 For relativistic driving intensities, $a_0\gtrsim1$, the SHHG emission mechanism is described by a push--pull process~\cite{,thevenet_physics_2016}, also dubbed ``relativistic electron spring''~\cite{gonoskov_ultrarelativistic_2011,gonoskov_theory_2018}, repeating once per driving laser period.
-The incident laser field first pushes electrons into the plasma, piling up a dense electron bunch and creating a restoring internal plasma field.
+The laser field first pushes electrons into the plasma, piling up a dense electron bunch and creating a restoring internal plasma field.
 As the laser field changes sign, the combined plasma and laser fields accelerate the electron bunch to a relativistic velocity towards the vacuum.
-SHHG emission then either results from a pure phase modulation of the incident laser field by the relativistically moving critical-density plasma surface [``relativistic oscillating mirror'' (ROM)]~\cite{lichters_short-pulse_1996,gordienko_relativistic_2004,tsakiris_route_2006}, or as a coherent synchrontron emission (CSE) from the relativistically moving dense electron bunch as it gets accelerated orthogonally by the laser electric field~\cite{anderBruegge2010nanobunching, mikhailova_isolated_2012,edwards_x-ray_2020}.
+SHHG emission then either results from a pure phase modulation of the incident laser field by the relativistically moving critical-density plasma surface [``relativistic oscillating mirror'' (ROM)]~\cite{lichters_short-pulse_1996,gordienko_relativistic_2004,tsakiris_route_2006}, or as a coherent synchrotron emission (CSE) from the dense relativistic electron bunch as it gets accelerated orthogonally by the laser electric field~\cite{anderBruegge2010nanobunching, mikhailova_isolated_2012,edwards_x-ray_2020}.

-For $a_0\sim1$, this relativistic SHHG emission needs to be discriminated from coherent wake emission (CWE)~\cite{quere_coherent_2006,thaury_high-order_2010}, generated already at sub-relativsitic intensities, $a_0<1$.
-Once per laser field cycle, Brunel electrons~\cite{brunel_not-so-resonant_1987} are accelerated out and back into the surface plasma to form, via collective trajectory crossings, a spatially localized electron density peak.
-This peak traverses the overdense part ($n(x)>n_c$) of the plasma density gradient and in its wake excites plasma oscillations at the local plasma frequency, which finally lead to the emission of one attosecond light pulse per laser cycle.
+For $a_0\sim1$, this relativistic SHHG emission needs to be discriminated from coherent wake emission (CWE)~\cite{quere_coherent_2006,thaury_high-order_2010}, generated already at sub-relativistic intensities, $a_0<1$.
+Once per laser field cycle, Brunel electrons~\cite{brunel_not-so-resonant_1987} are accelerated out and back into the surface plasma, to form via collective trajectory crossings an electron density peak traversing the overdense part ($n(x)>n_c$) of the plasma density gradient.
+In its wake, it excites plasma oscillations at the local plasma frequency which finally lead to the emission of one attosecond light pulse per laser cycle.
 Clear criteria are known for the discrimination of the two types of SHHG emission.

-\emph{(i) Spectral extent:} CWE emission extends no further than the maximum plasma frequency given by the solid-target density, which corresponds to a cutoff-photon-energy of $\approx30\:$eV for an SiO$_2$ target.
-In contrast, for sufficiently high driving intensities, relativistic SHHG can extend well beyond this CWE cutoff.